Family Law Motions in New York

 Sometimes, you can make a motion without notice.
 In New York, this type of substitute motion is called an "Order to Show Cause."
 An order to show cause can be heard anytime the court directs, even fewer than the usual eight days, and even as short as a few hours later, if the court is convinced there's a real emergency.
 An order to show cause consists of basically the same things as the moving papers discussed above.
 The big difference is that an order to show cause is presented to the court "ex parte," meaning without both parties being present.

-• prepare the same kind of papers as a motion on notice and go to the clerk's office
+• Prepare the same kind of papers as a motion on notice and go to the clerk's office.

-Once served with your motion, your spouse may oppose it by serving you and the court with opposing affidavits, affirmations and exhibits.
+Once served with your motion, your spouse may oppose it by serving you and the court with opposing affidavits, affirmations, and exhibits.
 Your spouse could also make a "counter-motion," or a motion asking the court to do something else.

 Usually, on the return date, both you and your spouse (or your lawyers) will have the opportunity to argue for or against the motion in front of the judge.
 Then, the judge will decide on the motion and either grant or deny it.
-The judge can make the decision immediately or "reserve" decision and decide at a later time, but within 60 days.
+The judge can make the decision immediately or "reserve" the decision and decide at a later time, but within 60 days.
 If the judge grants your motion, the judge will issue an order.
 You (or your lawyer) must serve the other side with the order for it to go into effect.

 If you don't have an attorney, the motion process can be confusing.
 The best place to obtain information about filing a motion is the clerk's office in the court where your case is being heard or was heard previously.
 Judges often have their own rules about when and how to file motions.
 There are also differences in the motion process between the Family Courts and Supreme Courts in New York.
 The clerk's office should be able to give you information for filing a motion in your specific case.